 Walt Disney World Resort is home to tons of attractions, sprawling across six theme parks and water parks, so it may seem hard to believe that there were just as many that never made it past the planning stages.
-Read on to find out about five attractions that almost made it to the parks.
+Read on to find out about four attractions that almost made it to the parks.

 Roger Rabbit’s Hollywood

 Roger Rabbit’s Hollywood was a proposed section of Disney’s Hollywood Studios that would bring Who Framed Roger Rabbit to life.
-The mini-land would have been a toontown on Sunset Boulevard where Rock’n’Roller Coaster and Tower of Terror now stand.
-The area’s designs featured the standard cartoon oddities, like boxes of TNT, grand pianos hanging over head, and Roger Rabbit shaped holes in the walls.
+The mini-land would have been a Toontown on Sunset Boulevard where Rock’n’Roller Coaster and Tower of Terror now stand.
+The area’s designs featured the standard cartoon oddities, like boxes of TNT, grand pianos hanging overhead, and Roger Rabbit shaped holes in the walls.

 The plans for this area featured 3 attractions.
 A Toontown Trolley simulator ride would have allowed guests to explore Toontown with Roger Rabbit acting as a tour guide.
 Baby Herman’s Runaway Baby Buggy ride, based on the cartoon short “Tummy Trouble”, would have had riders speed through the halls of a hospital wearing baby bonnets while acting as Herman’s stunt double for a film sequence.
 The third ride was a dark ride called Benny the Cab, which eventually evolved into Roger Rabbit’s Car Toon Spin at Disneyland.
 A recreation of the movie’s Terminal Bar was supposed to be the restaurant featured in Roger Rabbit’s Hollywood.